 Less than twelve months later the Coston outstation closed after operations on 21st July 2018 and the services were transferred to other depots, with the 55/56 (Melton Mowbray - Grantham) and RF2 (Melton Mowbray - Oakham) passing to Grantham depot.
 Outwith the Grantham area the 14/15 (Melton Mowbray town service), 23 (Melton Mowbray - Nether Broughton), 25 Melton Mowbray - Stathern) and 113 (Melton Mowbray - Oakham) passed to Leicester depot; and the RF1 (Melton Mowbray - Corby) to Corby depot.

 Further change came with service 24 Grantham to Newark reducing from hourly to two hourly from 24th July 2018, and on the same date Grantham town service 1 (Earlsfield - town centre - Alma Park) reduced to half hourly at peak periods (still twenty minute frequency during shopping hours).
 One sole early morning journey remains for route 1A via Sunningdale.
-From 3rd September 2018 route 4 (Grantham - Corby Glen - Stamford) passes from Centrebus to Call Connect as a contract change - the northern half of this route was an important service for Reliance in day gone by.
+From 3rd September 2018 route 4 (Grantham - Corby Glen - Stamford) passed from Centrebus to Call Connect as a contract change - the northern half of this route was an important service for Reliance in day gone by.
 Also the 9 from Oakham via Stamford to Peterborough has frequency reductions with abolition of through journeys across Stamford and the Oakham to Stamford section reducing to hourly off-peak journeys only following local government funding cuts.
-A full hourly service is maintained from Stamford to Peterborough until October 2018 when this passed to Delaine as their route 205.
+A full hourly service was maintained from Stamford to Peterborough until October 2018 when this passed to Delaine as their route 205.

 After fourteen years of operation in Grantham and surrounds Centrebus provide a reliable service attuned to the travel needs of the area.
 Further adjustments to the Grantham area network take place on 7th April 2019 resulting in some withdrawals and lessening of frequencies on town services.
 Further lessening of frequencies followed, most recently in September 2022, reflecting the reduced usage of public tranport experienced by operators nationwide since the covid pandemic lockdowns of 2020.

 |Cover of the Reliance 1961 timetable